aliblong/discord-support-threads-bot/README.md

 ### This bot must be self-hosted
 Currently, this bot doesn't support multiple servers in a single deployment, meaning I can't host it for use on your own server.
+I made this choice to simplify deployment -- no db layer to store server-specific configuration is needed.
 However, it's very easy to deploy yourself in any number of ways.
 I'll provide a brief guide to deployment through Heroku:
 1. [Create your own Discord app + bot](https://discord.com/developers/applications).